erickleclerc/Moto-Manual-1/README.md

     - [x] Understanding positioning with side mirrors

 * A.I.
 Agents
-  - [x] Various vehicles that must be avoided to preveent crashing
+  - [x] Various vehicles that must be avoided to prevent crashing

 * Collisions
   - [x] Restarting lesson when colliding with vehicles and buildings